-- WLDC Trading Ltd, Surestaff (Lincs) Ltd, WLDC Staffing Services Ltd a group of companies created to enable trading commercially.
-The companies supply agency workers to both West Lindsey District Council (WLDC) and local businesses, supporting the creation of local jobs for local people. - Market Street Renewal a joint venture company with Dransfield Properties Ltd, each holding 50% share equity.
-The company aims to act as a delivery vehicle capable of attracting investment to Gainsborough that might not otherwise have been available to the Council alone.
-The purpose of the company is to support regeneration of the Town Centre through the redevelopment of properties
+- WLDC Trading Ltd, Surestaff (Lincs) Ltd, WLDC Staffing Services Ltd A group of companies created to enable trading commercially.
+The companies supply agency workers to both West Lindsey District Council (WLDC) and local businesses, supporting the creation of local jobs for local people. - Market Street Renewal The company aims to act as a delivery vehicle capable of attracting investment to Gainsborough that might not otherwise have been available to the Council alone.
+The purpose of the company is to support regeneration of the Town Centre through the redevelopment of properties.